Where my thinking is right now

 The next frontier: what does work look like when apps dissolve?
 The second brain is the individual answer.
 Context graphs might be the enterprise answer.
 MCP connections replace application access as the governance perimeter.

-Token consumption goes from ~100K/day (email fixes) to 10-50M/day (full cognitive augmentation).
+Token consumption goes from ~100K/day (email fixes) to 5-10M/day (full cognitive augmentation)—this is now my actual measured usage, not a projection.
+In a 3-week period (Jan 29–Feb 18), I consumed 285 million tokens across 96 sessions.
+At enterprise API rates, that would cost ~$954/month.
 The consumption ladder is now clearer: 1B tokens/year (current heavy user) → 10B (near-term with agents, ~18 months) → 100B (agentic systems per worker).
 Google disclosed 1.3 quadrillion tokens/month—a 130x increase in just over a year.
 Supply is contracted to hyperscalers for ~4 years.
 Memory costs alone adding 40-60% to inference infrastructure in H1 2026 (TrendForce).
 If second brains go mainstream, demand explodes against fixed supply.
-This makes the workspace that brokers compute allocation critical infrastructure—and nobody is talking about this yet.
+This makes the workspace that brokers compute allocation critical infrastructure.

 What's connecting